k0rdent/docs/includes/kof-upgrade-includes.md

 ### On-demand upgrade by default

-Earlier, upgrade of `kof` umbrella chart in the management cluster lead to instant upgrade of **all** regional and child clusters at the same time, which may be not the best strategy.
+In previous versions, upgrading the `kof` umbrella chart in the management cluster would lead to an instant upgrade of **all** regional and child clusters at the same time, which may be not the best strategy.

 For more fine-grained control, starting from KOF 1.11.0